Topl/muBrambl/README.md

 ```
 where `'PASSWORD'` is the user provided encryption password for the keyfile.

+# Testing
+To test run "npm test" from the root directory.
+This will run a mocha test that will ensure that the encryption and KeyManager code is functioning properly.

 # Examples
 Below are examples for using the BramblJS library with a private testnet running on your localhost.
 Please consult the [Bifrost documentation](https://github.com/topl/bifrost) for further instructions on deploying a local private testnet.